Hyper-KGGen: A Skill-Driven Knowledge Extractor for High-Quality Knowledge Hypergraph Generation: Experiment

 \subsubsection{Robustness across LLMs}

 To examine how the choice of LLM backbone impacts different knowledge extraction methods, we instantiate all models with a diverse set of base LLMs, including GPT-4o-mini \cite{hurst2024gpt}, Gemini-2.5-Flash \cite{comanici2025gemini}, Qwen3 \cite{yang2025qwen3}, and DeepSeek-V3.2 \cite{liu2025deepseek}.
-The results show that Hyper-KGGen consistently extracts more facts across all backbone settings.
+As shown in \cref{tab:acc_comparison_2}, Hyper-KGGen consistently extracts more facts across all backbone settings.
 Moreover, with skill guidance, Hyper-KGGen further improves its robustness across scenarios and enhances extraction efficiency.